Best Web Hosting (UK) in 2020

 Why It Has My Attention

-The mega company has been around since 2002 and built serious infrastructure in that time to make pretty big guarantees.
+The mega company has been around since 2002 and built serious infrastructure in that time.
+This allows them to make pretty big guarantees.

 You shouldn’t expect issues with traffic capabilities, uptime or loading speed—particularly not with their cloud hosting service (not to be confused with cloud storage options).
 This takes things to the next level.

 Over 12,000 servers in fact, with high-end support.
 This is one of the biggest around.
-They’ve won multiple awards and overall consistent—a household brand.
+They’ve won multiple awards and are very consistent — which is why they've become a household brand.

 #1.
 Cloud Hosting

-Cloud computing is mostly just called “the cloud,” which involves many computers or servers speaking in a virtual, non-physical space.
+Cloud computing is mostly just called “the cloud,” which involves many computers or servers communicating in a virtual, non-physical space.

 Because your virtual space can mimic having a quality dedicated server (see this guide’s supporting section), the level of security and speed are greater.